kgandhi63/g4chargeit/README.md

 > `sbatch batchscripts/000_iteration0_onlysolarwind_num100000.root`
 >
 > `sbatch batchscripts/000_iteration0_onlyphotoemission_num100000.root`

->
+Then recreate all macro files:

 > `python createMacros-RegularSpheres.py`

-Then we setn a number of iterations once the 0th iterations have completed:
+Multiple jobs can be submitted through the HPC using:

 > `python create_submission_file.py [startIterationNum] [endIterationNum] [irradiationCase]`

-A `submit_iterations.sh` script will appear and can be submit through the HPC using:
+>
 >  `./submit_iterations.sh`

-This will start your thread of simulations that can be viewed in output logs.
+This will start your thread of simulations that can be viewed in the `outputlogs`.

 ## Analysis